-- 1. "The Limits of Legal Compulsion" a paper prepared by then Secretary of Labor, John Dunlop and released by the Department of Labor. - 2.
+- 1. See unpublished paper "The Limits of Legal Compulsion" by former Secretary of Labor, John Dunlop. - 2.
 Economic Law Enforcement, Connecticut Enforcement Project (U.S. Environmental Protection Agency, September 1975). - 3.
-See Noll, et. al, "Safety Regulation," supra. - 4.
+See Noll, et. al, "Safety Regulations," supra. - 4.
 The 1970-73 experience with the design of the sulphur tax was reviewed in an unpublished OMB/Treasury report to the DCRG on the desirability and feasibility of environmental tax incentives.
-The 1971 Economic Report of the President discusses the merits of environmental tax incentives.